apecloud/kubeblocks.io/blog/how-to manage-database-clusters-without-a-dedicated-operator.md

 We notice that it is still too complex for a database user, who simply wants to create a cluster.
 Apart from the four layer modeling, we further divide each layer into two parts: one for database experts, and the other part for database users.

-Database experts handle the cluster definition for topology, component definition to describe engine-specific behaviors, and component version to describe engine images and enusre compatibilities.
+Database experts handle the cluster definition for topology, component definition to describe engine-specific behaviors, and component version to describe engine images and ensure compatibilities.
-Database users only need to know the cluster and components they need, and for each component, they only need to care about resoruce configurations, such as CPU, memory, volume size, and replicas.
+Database users only need to know the cluster and components they need, and for each component, they only need to care about resource configurations, such as CPU, memory, volume size, and replicas.

 ![Step 2.
 Separate the cluster template API and the cluster API](./../static/images/dedicated-operator-3.png)